BDC Hamburger Icon

 1. Select a niche.

-Choosing the right niche is one of the most important things you can do.
+Choosing the right niche is one of the most important steps.
 The wrong choice can result in a lot of time and money spent chasing a goal that won’t materialize.
 But the right choice, coupled with solid execution, can catapult you to success almost overnight.

 1. Go deeper into popular niches to find ones with potential.